appalrpivotal/fedex-cloud-native-spring-workshop/README.md

 _*See [Course Materials](#course-materials) section below for slides and labs_

 This is a _loose_ schedule for the day.
 We will adjust as necessary based on our pace through the material.
+We'll take breaks as the group agrees

 The lectures for this workshop are generally light and are only intended to set the stage for the hands-on labs.
 The overwhelming majority of our time will be spent engaging with the technology directly.